 We started with smaller conversations twice a year.
 These “gatherings” are held in January and August, and employ a “call and response” format where a presenter shares for a 30 minute period that is then followed by questions and conversation for 45 minutes.
 This allows someone to talk about his or her vocation or passion but then to have a deeper conversation with the group.
 There have been 10 of these events over the last 5 years reaching 60 leaders.
 We have attracted the attention of larger media voices like Soledad Obrien who continues to support these efforts and who spoke at a recent gathering.

-Voices is also committed to engaging and training a younger generation of black leaders.
-We do this through our Black college tour.
-This is done once a year in February where we visit 5-7 black colleges and offer training, encouragement and connection for black leaders.
-“The ReConnect Tour” looks to join Faith, Justice and Vocation for young black leaders.
+Voices is also committed to engaging and training a younger generation of leaders of color.
+We do this through our college tours.
+This is done once a year in February where we visit select black colleges and schools in the northwest and offer training, encouragement and connection for future leaders of color.
+“The ReConnect Tour” looks to join Faith, Justice and Vocation for young leaders of color.

 -Leroy Barber, Co-Founder